-One, they partner with organizations that work directly on climate mitigation strategies.
-Big Blue Ocean Clean Up removes plastic and netting from the ocean.
-They also host worldwide beach cleanups.
+- It partners with organizations that work directly on climate mitigation strategies.
+Big Blue Ocean Cleanup removes plastic and netting from the ocean.
+The organization also hosts worldwide beach cleanups.
 Operation Posidonia replants seagrass to “reforest” the ocean.
-According to their website, “seagrass absorb CO2 40 times faster than rainforest trees.”
+According to its website, “seagrass absorb CO2 40 times faster than rainforest trees.”

-Two, Ekoru uses hydropower and convection cooling in their operations, cutting down on their own carbon emissions.
-They have also configured their search pages to use less CO2 per search (.27 grams to Google’s 4.67 grams).
+- It uses hydropower and convection cooling in its operations, cutting down on carbon emissions.
+Also, it has configured its search pages to use less CO2 per search (.27 grams compared to Google’s 4.67 grams).

-Ekoru lists Surfrider and Lonely Whale as two of their Ocean Warrior Affiliates — organizations that work to preserve marine environments.
-They also have a short list of for-profit affiliates that use recycled ocean plastics, produce ocean-friendly products, or support ocean conservation, including Love Beauty and Planet.
+Ekoru lists Surfrider and Lonely Whale as two of its Ocean Warrior Affiliates — organizations that work to preserve marine environments.
+It also has a short list of for-profit affiliates that use recycled ocean plastics, produce ocean-friendly products, or support ocean conservation, including Love Beauty and Planet.

 Ekoru keeps a running total of kilograms of CO2 emissions saved by users collectively.
-They also track your stats for plastic bottles removed and blades of seagrass planted.
+It also tracks your stats for plastic bottles removed and blades of seagrass planted.

 Ecosia Plants Trees & Protects Biodiversity

 Ecosia’s search engine was created in 2009.
-They address issues of deforestation across the globe and focus their efforts on especially vulnerable areas.
+The organization addresses issues of deforestation across the globe and focuses its efforts on especially vulnerable areas.
 Ecosia pays particular attention to biodiversity and working in cooperation with local communities.

-As of this writing, they have planted over 140 million trees.
+As of this writing, Ecosia has planted over 162.7 million trees.
 When you search using Ecosia, you’ll see a nifty little tracker that lets you know how many trees you have planted.